15th Street Gallery – 1519 S 1500 E; 801-468-1515

 Southam Gallery – 7160 S Highland Drive; 801-712-5170

-This venue is not participating in April Gallery Stroll.
+This venue is not participating in February Gallery Stroll.

 Tasting Room – 357 W 200 S; 801-906-8294

 A new 21 + establishment in Salt Lake City, where wine and art connect!
-Located near The Gateway Mall, The Tasting Room provides an elegant atmosphere to sip, laugh, and enjoy a grand piano alongside local curated artwork, specializing in a large variety of unrepresented emerging artists from the Utah Valley.
+Located near The Gateway Mall, the Tasting Room provides an elegant atmosphere to sip, laugh, and enjoy a grand piano alongside local curated artwork, specializing in a large variety of unrepresented emerging artists from the Utah Valley.

 Tracy Aviary – 589 East 1300 South (Inside of Liberty Park); 801-596-8500

-This venue is not participating in April Gallery Stroll.
+This venue is not participating in February Gallery Stroll.

 Urban Arts Gallery – 116 South Rio Grande Street (in the Gateway); 801-230-0820